NLPSSC/ward_nre_pipeline/.docs/What is mean pooling.md

 Implementing mean pooling

 For practical implementation, libraries like sentence-transformers automatically handle the mean pooling process, providing a simple way to encode sentences.
-For more granular control using the transformers library, you would follow the manual steps of masking and averaging the token embeddings, as shown in the previous answer.
+For more granular control using the transformers library, you would follow the manual steps of masking and averaging the token embeddings.